Gossip Girl: Fashion

-On March 5, 2012, it was reported that Warner Bros.
-International Television and Metan Development Group would produce a Chinese teen drama series called China Girl inspired by Gossip Girl.
-Production was set to start in June 2012 with the show airing in November.
-The show was to follow the lives of students at a university instead of a high school.
-No news of the actual broadcast followed.
+Adaptations

+Küçük Sırlar (2010)

+In July 2010, a Turkish-language remake of Gossip Girl titled Küçük Sırlar starring Merve Boluğur as "Ayşegül", an identified version of Gossip Girl, began airing.
+Sinem Kobal portrays Su (Serena van der Woodsen), Burak Özçivit as Çetin (Chuck Bass), Birkan Sokullu as Demir (Dan Humphrey), İpek Karapınar as Arzu (Blair Waldorf) and Kadir Doğulu as Ali (Nate Archibald).
+The adaptation deviated from the original series by rewriting the character arcs of Chuck and Blair.
+The series ended in September 2011, airing a total of 55 episodes.

+Gossip Girl: Acapulco (2013)

-A Mexican version of the series was produced by Mexican producer Pedro Torres as Gossip Girl: Acapulco.
+A Mexican adaptation was produced by Pedro Torres, subtitled Gossip Girl: Acapulco.
 The show stars Sofía Sisniega, Oka Giner, Jon Ecker, Vadhir Derbez, Diego Amozurrutia, and Macarena Achaga.
-Filming of the Mexican adaptation began in January 2013 and the series aired on July 5, 2013, on Televisa.
-The show also aired in the United States on Univision in 2014.
+Filming began in January 2013 and the series aired on July 5, 2013, on Televisa.
+The series also aired in the United States on Univision in 2014.
 It was not renewed for a second season.

+Gossip Girl: Thailand (2015)

-Another version of Gossip Girl aired in Thailand on Channel 3 beginning July 16, 2015, dubbed as Gossip Girl: Thailand.
+The Thai adaptation of Gossip Girl began airing on Channel 3 on July 16, 2015.
+It lasted for one season, ending in November 2015.